The Angry Red Planet: CineMagic

 The CineMagic process was used to cast a red glow over scenes depicting the surface of Mars.
 The low-cost process made the actors look similar to cartoon drawings so they would fit in with low-budget, less realistic sets and props.

 To achieve this effect, a black-and-white film negative was first processed with solarisation (a process which partially reverses the negative, making some areas of the image appear positive).
 The resulting film was then tinted red.
 Making a film positive was not necessary.
 At the time The Angry Red Planet was produced, black-and-white film cost less than color film and processing.
 The combination of using black-and-white film for all scenes depicting Mars and not needing to produce a film positive lowered production costs for the film.

 Release

-American International Pictures released the film in September 1960 with its original running time varying between 83 and 87 minutes.
-AIP also distributed the film initially as part of double feature billings.
-At theaters in some regions, it was presented with Circus of Horrors, and in other regions, it was presented with Beyond the Time Barrier.
+American International Pictures released the film on September 8, 1960 with its original running time varying between 83 and 87 minutes.
+AIP distributed the film initially as part of double feature billings.
+In some regions, it was presented with Beyond the Time Barrier (1960) and in other regions, it was shown with Circus of Horrors (1960).

-According to Pink, he had trouble working with AIP, more specifically with the "notorious" Samuel Z. Arkoff.
+According to Sid Pink, he had trouble working with AIP, more specifically with the "notorious" Samuel Z. Arkoff.
 In a 2005 interview about the release of The Angry Red Planet, Pink said that "neither of us trusted the other, which worked out well because I wouldn't touch him with a 10-foot pole.
 Jimmy Nicholson was the brains of that operation.
 With Arkoff, you never got a straight count".